Start here: who the course is for and what students take home

 - Is the course copying a Nintendo game?
 No. Students create their own hero, world and music, and do not use Nintendo characters, logos, music or assets.

-Cohort dates and available places change.
+The in-person venue, cohort dates and available places change.
 Scan Website on the next page for the current course page, or use Sales to contact Rain about suitability and enrolment arrangements.

 Read the full course plan, then check whether it fits your child